-In December, the City Council passed Ordinance Chapter 17 - Traffic and Public Roadways which included a Traffic Calming Policy as established by Dekalb County.
-Based on the feedback we received from our presentation at the July Work Session and from the presentation of the draft policy we presented at the August Work Session, we have prepared a Revised Draft Traffic Calming Policy for the City Council to discuss, incorporating the council's comments from our last presentation.
+In December, the City Council passed Ordinance Chapter 17 - Traffic and Public Roadways which included a Traffic Calming Policy as established by DeKalb County.
+Based on the discussion of the draft policy at the September 21 work session, we have incorporated the changes requested by Council and have prepared a Final Draft Traffic Calming Policy for the City Council to discuss and approve by resolution.